15fathoms/liquid-mongoose-data-loader/README.md

-# Liquid Mongo Data Loader
+# Liquid Mongoose Data Loader

 A NPM package to dynamically load MongoDB data into Liquid templates.